 The festival is available on the web, watch now and remember to support.

 FLOWA TRAINING is back.
 After 9 month +1 of pregnancy and "relevailles" I'm back to my visceral intuitive and transformative practice and ready to share.

 Meet me and the piece for young audience TU JOUES? at Festival Prêt à Jouer, 1st-4th of June Fribourg.
 I will be performing a new version reworked in collaboration with Viola Poggiali and Felix Bachmann Quadros.

 I was born in Freiburg in 1982, in Switzerland.
 I have Sicilian, Greek, German and northern Italian origins.
 I met my husband Felix in 2010 in Lugano; he is Uruguayan, he grew up in Buenos Aires and then in New York and London.
 Between one engagement and the other I was returning to my parents, with whom I had moved to Ticino in 1992.
 I had worked as a dancer in Italy, then in France and then in 2010 and 2011 I went to Israel.
 That's where I met Gaga and the work of Ohad Naharin.

-For the last 9 years I have been working with my husband.
-He is a writer, director, actor.
+For the last 9 years I have been working with my husband, a writer, director and actor.
 I am a choreographer, dance teacher, performer.
-Nine months after meeting him we had a daughter, after a year another one, 5 years later a little boy.
+Nine months after meeting him we had a daughter, after a year another one, 5 years later a little boy, and we are waiting for the 4th one right now.
 Having kids didn't take away the taste for our work.